 “Instead, we must focus on (1) how do I amplify the great skills I already have, without downplaying them or letting my negativity obscure them, and (2) how do I improve on the attributes and skills I lack right now?”

 If you want to dig even deeper on ways to address cognitive distortions, check out the amazing tools available from the Positive Psychology Program.

-3. Learn When to Invest Time vs When to Invest Money
+3. Learn When to Invest Money vs When to Invest Time into Your Business

 Whether you like it or not, if you signed up to become a real estate agent, you also signed up to become a CEO, CFO, and Marketing Director.
 That means ALL the important decisions about your business are up to you, and you alone.
 Deciding when to invest your time to learn a skill vs when to invest money to achieve a business goal will be some of the hardest decisions you’ll make as a Realtor.